yaml/yaml-spec/spec/spec.md

 **Status of this Document**

-This is version **1.2.1** of the YAML 1.2 specification.
+This is the **YAML specification v1.2.1**.
-It defines the YAML 1.2 data language, with no normative changes to YAML from the previous specification.
+It defines the **YAML 1.2 data language**.
+There are no normative changes from the **YAML specification v1.2**.
 The primary objectives of this version are to correct errors and add clarity.

-This version also strives to make the YAML language development process more open, transparent and easier for people to contribute to.
+This version also strives to make the YAML language development process more open, more transparent and easier for people to contribute to.
 The input format is now Markdown instead of DocBook, and the images are made from plain text LaTeX files rather than proprietary drawing software.
 All the source content for the specification is [publicly hosted^].

 The [previous YAML specification^] was published over 12 years ago.
 In that time span, YAML's popularity has grown significantly.
-Efforts are ongoing to improve the langauge and grow it to meet the needs and expectations of its users.
+Efforts are ongoing to improve the language and grow it to meet the needs and expectations of its users.
 While this version of the specification makes no actual changes to YAML, it begins a process by which the language intends to evolve and stay modern.

-The YAML specification is often seen as overly complicated, for something which appears to be so simple.
+The YAML specification is often seen as overly complicated for something which appears to be so simple.
 Even though YAML often is used for software configuration, it has always been and will continue to be a complete serialization language.
-Future YAML plans are focused on making the language and ecosystem more powerful and reliable, while simultaneously simplifying the development process for implementers.
+Future YAML plans are focused on making the language and ecosystem more powerful and reliable while simultaneously simplifying the development process for implementers.

 While this version of the specification is limiting itself to informational changes only, there is companion documentation intended to guide YAML framework implementers and YAML language users.
-This documentation can continue to evolve and expand continually, between published versions of this specification.
+This documentation can continue to evolve and expand continually between published versions of this specification.

 See: